JavaVista/Serverless-Azure-Function/README.md

-# Play and test your first Serverless Azure Function <!-- omit in toc -->
+# Play and Test Your First Serverless Azure Function <!-- omit in toc -->

 - [Scenario](#scenario)
 - [What Is Serverless Computing](#what-is-serverless-computing)